 When any main motion (except to reconsider, rescind, or resume consideration) is made at a meeting, it shall not be voted upon at that meeting unless its language has been distributed to all members of the Faculty Senate at least 24 hours before the meeting; such distribution may be made by e-mail to all Senators who receive e-mail.

-IX.
-Committee reports
+X. Committee reports

 When the Faculty Senate asks a committee to act, the committee’s report shall be addressed to the Faculty Senate.
-The original of the report shall be filed with the Chair of the Faculty Senate, and a copy of the report shall also be sent to the Faculty Chair.
+The original of the report shall be filed with the Chair of the Faculty Senate, and a copy of the report shall also be sent to theSenate Chair-Elect.
 When a committee addresses a report to the Campus Faculty, a copy shall also be sent to the Chair of the Faculty Senate.
 All committee reports received by the Chair of the Senate shall be distributed to members of the Senate; such distribution may be made by e-mail to all senators who receive e-mail.

 X. Faculty Senate Curriculum Review (Faculty Senate 03-09-2022)